Peter Furler: Biography

 In 2010, Furler became the drummer for longtime Newsboys songwriting collaborator Steve Taylor's new band, Steve Taylor & The Perfect Foil.
 Their album, Goliath, was released on 18 November 2014.
 Furler also played drums for former Newsboy Phil Joel's album deliberateKids2.

 Furler formed the Peter Furler Band in 2012.
 The band includes Dave Ghazarian (formerly of Superchick and Audio Adrenaline) on bass and Jeff Irizarry on drums.
 Their album, Sun and Shield, was released on 11 March 2014.

 On 7 October 2014, Furler released Christmas, his first Christmas album, on which he collaborated with pianist and guitarist David Ian.

 In 2017, Furler collaborated with the Newsboys again for "The Cross Has the Final Word" single, which was his first involvement in the band since leaving in 2009.
-Since 2018, he has toured with Newsboys together with Phil Joel billed as Newsboys United.
-They recorded the album, United, released in 2019.
+In 2018, he and Phil Joel began touring with Newsboys as Newsboys United.
+They released the album United in 2019.
+Furler once again departed the group in 2022.